suixinsuo/olympus-protocol/docs/redeem.md

 ##### Returns

-True if succeed.
+True if successful.
 Revert if failed.

 #### Example code